 - i.
 Modesty

 - 1. No revealing neckline (low cut)

 - 2. No visible midriff (with raised arms)

 - 3. All shirts must have sleeves

 - 4. No visible undergarments

-- ii.
+ii.
 Images/Graphics

-- 1. No offensive images or graphics (eg. violence, drugs/alcohol, sexually inappropriate, rude statements)

-- 2. No political or social causes

-- 3. No inappropriate bands, shows, or characters. (consider others and WWJD)

-- iii.
-No Jackets or coats are allowed to be worn in class.
+- 1. No offensive images or graphics (eg. violence, drugs/alcohol, sexually inappropriate, rude statements) - 2.
+No political or social causes that don't align with biblical values - 3.
+No inappropriate bands, shows, or characters. (consider others and WWJD) - iii.
+No coats are allowed to be worn in class. - iv.

-- iv.
 No hoods or hats to be worn in the building